Irredentism: Definition and etymology

 A further disagreement concerns the amount of area that is to be annexed.
 Usually, irredentism is restricted to the attempt to incorporate some parts of another state.
 In this regard, irredentism challenges established borders with the neighboring state but does not challenge the existence of the neighboring state in general.
 However, some definitions of irredentism also include attempts to absorb the whole neighboring state and not just a part of it.
-In this sense, claims by North Korea to incorporate the whole of South Korea would be considered a form of irredentism.
+In this sense, claims by both South Korea and North Korea to incorporate the whole of the Korean Peninsula would be considered a form of irredentism.

 A popular view combining many of the elements listed above holds that irredentism is based on incongruence between the borders of a state and the boundaries of the corresponding nation.
 State borders are usually clearly delimited, both physically and on maps.
 National boundaries, on the other hand, are less tangible since they correspond to a group's perception of its historic, cultural, and ethnic boundaries.
 Irredentism may manifest if state borders do not correspond to national boundaries.
-It seeks to enlarge a state to establish a congruence between its borders and the boundaries of the corresponding nation.
+The objective of irredentism is to enlarge a state to establish a congruence between its borders and the boundaries of the corresponding nation.